Diminished Value Claims: How to Get Compensated After Your Car Loses Value

 • Oklahoma

 Michigan severely limits first-party claims under mini-tort laws with a $3,000 cap.
 Nebraska explicitly bans all diminished value claims.
-Statutes of limitations range from as little as one year in Louisiana to ten years in Rhode Island, with most states falling in the two-to-four-year range.
+Statutes of limitations range from as little as one year in Louisiana to ten years in Rhode Island, with most states falling in the two-to-three-year range.

 Compare Car Insurance Rates in Ohio